tsinis/sealed_world/packages/world_countries/example/README.md

 ## Attribution

-This project includes code from the [Flutter samples: Navigation and Routing](https://github.com/flutter/samples/tree/main/navigation_and_routing) project, licensed under the BSD 3-Clause License.
+This project includes original code from the [Flutter samples: Navigation and Routing](https://github.com/flutter/samples/tree/main/navigation_and_routing) project (before it was migrated to the `go_router`), licensed under the BSD 3-Clause License.

 - Original Project: Flutter samples
 - Original License: BSD 3-Clause License